aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 LLMs perform better when there is some sort of structure in your coding, for example, using TS or building abstractions in simple interfaces on top of third-party libraries will help the AI to understand your coding style, and it will build off of that.

+### 5) Actually doing it

+1. Create a `features.md` to track features, describe them, and cross them off incrementally.
+2. Always ask the agent to plan through solving a feature before implementing it.

 ### Github Copilot

 You can also use copilot on the web here: